cowboyai/cim-start/doc/Communications.md

 Everything in a CIM communicates by Message.
 Messages are one of 3 things: a Command (cmd), a Query (qry) or an Event (evt)

 nats is our choice for message transport.
 Why nats?
 It fits our model.
 You can do this with any MQTT style of client, but then you also get to figure out how to manage those queues and how to manage all the endpoints and policies.
-We have done it since thee ethernet was invented.
+We have been doing it since the ethernet was invented.

 We have tried a bunch of other ways to do this and settled on nats because it absolutely fits the model we are looking for, a durable, Subject based messaging system based on our Domain and designed to scale.

-We can even do this with traditional tools such as Operating System dependent technologies, such as network shares, linux namespaces, user accounts and tcp streams...
-Good luck managing that on any level over two machines.
+We can even do this with traditional tools such as Operating System dependent technologies, network shares, linux namespaces, user accounts and tcp streams...
+Good luck managing that on any level over a few machines.

 We want to manage a Domain Model and Generate our technology needs...
 This was very clunky until recently.
-Code Generation meant Templates and mostly String Replacement without semantic content.
+Code Generation meant Templates and mostly String Replacement without any real semantic content.

-The Domain Model will always endeavor to become the Source of Truth, it may no be there initially and the Domain has to go ask for permission or guidance, but eventually it catches up.
+The Domain Model will always endeavor to become the Source of Truth, it may not be there initially and the Domain has to go ask for permission or guidance, but eventually it catches up.

 From this "Source of Truth" we project our needs, whether that is a database, a dashboard, or some other business need.
-Different technologies have different generation techniques, some are still string replacement, but that gets enhanced by LLMs to work with semantic information if a vastly different way than we did in past techniques.
+Different technologies have different generation techniques, some are still string replacement, but that gets enhanced by LLMs to work with semantic information in a vastly different way than we did in past techniques.

-Instead of trying to corral everything we already have, let's create a fresh model and have the model replicate what we are already doing, then what we are already doing become the initial "Acceptance Tests" for taking over that particular but of Domain functionality.
+Instead of trying to corral everything we already have, let's create a fresh model and have the model replicate what we are already doing, then what we are already doing become the initial "Acceptance Tests" for taking over that particular part of Domain functionality.

 This makes communication the #1 vital part of our working system and the messaging platform had better be robust.